Olivia Harlan Dekker

 Hesper remembers the helplessness she felt when a friend’s daughter was diagnosed with pediatric cancer.
 The family had no idea where to start when it came to getting help, and there were few resources at the time.
 Now Hesper stays motivated with CCFF knowing she is helping families who are facing similar challenges.
 “I love that we can help people even if it is just a little bit,” Hesper says.
 “I try to imagine what some are these families are going through and the strength it takes for them to keep their families together.
 I admire them.”
 Inspired by her children, Hesper is passionate about family, friendships, and helping children.
 In her free time, Hesper also volunteers at her children’s schools and other local organizations.

 Alex knows what it's like to hear the gut-wrenching words “your child has cancer.”
 Her son was diagnosed with eye cancer at just two months old, and that experience drew Alex to Children’s Cancer Family Foundation.
 Her desire to give back, in the same ways her family was supported in their darkest days, keeps her focused on the mission of CCFF.
-Inspired by her rambunctious son, now 5, and her beautiful 7-year-old daughter, Alex uses her passion in visual arts and the written word to take challenging stories and present them in creative ways.
-A marketing and communications professional for about 10 years, Alex graduated from UW-Oshkosh in 2010 with a degree in Speech Communications and is pursuing a Master of Business Administration at the same institution.
+Inspired by her rambunctious son, now 7, and her beautiful 10-year-old daughter, Alex uses her passion in visual arts and the written word to take challenging stories and present them in creative ways.
+A marketing and communications professional for more than10 years, Alex graduated from UW-Oshkosh in 2010 with a degree in Speech Communications and earned her Master of Business Administration in 2021 at the same institution.